 If you wait until the end to ask for input, it often results in lengthy revisions to the piece.

 Step #9: Have a conversion optimization plan for each piece

-	In content marketing terms, a conversion rate is the percentage of people who visit your website and actually convert into customers or do whatever the desired action is (sign up for your email list, register for a course, download an ebook, etc.).
+In content marketing terms, a conversion rate is the percentage of people who visit your website and convert into customers or do the desired action.

 Let’s say 100 people find your blog post in the search results and then visit your website to read it.
 If 10 of those people purchase your product while on your website, your conversion rate would be 10%.